matlab-actions/run-command/README.md

 ```

 ### Run MATLAB Commands on GitHub-Hosted Runner
 Before you run MATLAB code or Simulink models on a GitHub-hosted runner, first use the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action.
-The action installs your specified MATLAB release (R2020a or later) on a Linux&reg; virtual machine.
-If you do not specify a release, the action installs the latest release of MATLAB.
+The action sets up your specified MATLAB release (R2020a or later) on a Linux&reg; virtual machine.
+If you do not specify a release, the action sets up the latest release of MATLAB.

-For example, install the latest release of MATLAB on a GitHub-hosted runner, and then use the **Run MATLAB Command** action to execute your MATLAB commands.
+For example, set up the latest release of MATLAB on a GitHub-hosted runner, and then use the **Run MATLAB Command** action to execute your MATLAB commands.

 ```yaml
 name: Run MATLAB Commands on GitHub-Hosted Runner